 “Presence” has touches of social commentary about how people can project a certain image that could be very different from their real selves behind closed doors in private situations.
 This is not a ghost story where viewers can expect to see demonic characters with ghoulish appearances.
 Rather, “Presence” is a chilling observation of monstrous danger that’s much more insidious because it looks harmless on the surface.

 Neon will release “Presence” in U.S. cinemas on January 24, 2025.
+The movie will be released on digital and VOD on February 25, 2025.

 Review: ‘PVT CHAT,’ starring Julia Fox and Peter Vack